deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 odds_or_falses = daily_data.where(or_("!(Number % 2 == 0)", "!Boolean"))
 ```

-For this example, we filter based on values in another table.
+Some filtering methods can apply a filter to one table based on another.

 ```python
 from deephaven.TableTools import newTable, stringCol